Home › Desserts › Bisquick Brownies

 For a more fudgy Bisquick brownie, try this recipe that uses melted chocolate and sweetened condensed milk.

-• Sugar – Sugar is used not only to sweeten your brownies but to make them soft.
+• Sugar – To sweeten your brownies and to make them soft.
 Using white will give you wonderfully chewy brownies.

-• Water – Water is used to help develop the Bisquick mix’s gluten and make the crumb tender.
+• Water – To help develop the Bisquick mix’s gluten and make the crumb tender.

 • Vanilla – You might not necessarily taste it, but it will work to make the cocoa flavor more smooth.